Frequently Asked Questions

 While a resident of an assisted living center, an individual can receive Medicare coverage for some skilled services provided by home health agencies (i.e. physical, occupational, speech therapy or skilled nursing) or hospice services.
 The Veterans Administration may also provide financial support for qualified veterans or spouses.
 Qualifying individuals can receive financial support from Medicaid through the Assisted Living Waiver Program administered by the Ohio Department on Aging, an initiative in which Generations Senior Living of Strongsville participates.
+Learn more about our financial options to fit your needs.
 [Back to Top]

 How much does it cost to live here?

-Because we are a family owned and operated business, our costs are often much lower than communities owned by larger corporations.
+Because we are a family-owned and operated business, our costs are often much lower than communities owned by larger corporations.
 We have several packages that can meet an individual’s needs and are happy to discuss this information with you in person or over the phone.
-Please call us at (440) 238-3600 or use our contact us page to send a request for more information.
+Learn more about the cost of assisted living or give us a call at (440) 238-3600.
 [Back to Top]

 How is assisted living regulated?

 In Ohio, assisted living communities with 17 or more individuals are regulated by The Ohio Department of Health under the classification of residential care facility (RCF).
 GSL Strongsville is licensed by the Ohio Department of Health and inspected by the Department on a regular basis to ensure we continue to meet or exceed the required standards.
+For more information about assisted living regulations, contact the team at GSL Strongsville.
 [Back to Top]